MAZ Reader is the new way to create high resolution PDFs of magazine issues for the web.

 In the MAZ Reader Setup dashboard, select Feeds on the top left.

 Select +Feed on the top right.
-Your Input screen will pop up; Click Select next to the PDFs you would like to add to MAZ Reader, or navigate to your Inputs to upload first.
+Your Input screen will pop up; Click Select next to the PDFs you would like to add to MAZ Reader, or navigate to My Contents to upload first.

 After uploading PDFs, hover over a PDF and select Rules on the right to set the Metadata and capture the URL.